 This can be for any amount but you will need to have any details relating to your order to hand.
 It is important to bear in mind that this is not a guaranteed process and you may not be able to claim your money back in this way.

-Find out who is acting as the retailer's administrator and how you can contact them.
-This information should be readily available either on the retailer's website or in the press.
+Find out who is the retailer's administrator and how you can contact them.
+This should be available either on the retailer's website or in the press.
 However, if you are having difficulty finding it you can search The Individual Insolvency Register (for sole traders or partnerships) or Companies House for limited companies.

-Write to the administrator explaining your situation and detailing how much money you are owed by the company, when your order was placed, how you paid and any reference numbers you have.
+Write to the administrator explaining your situation and detailing how much money you are owed by the company.
+Explain when your order was placed, how you paid and any reference numbers you have.
 You should include copies of any relevant paperwork and order confirmations with your letter.

 There is no guarantee that you will get all or even any of your money back from the administrators.
 It depends entirely on how much money the closed company has to be distributed and how many creditors they have with outstanding amounts to be paid.